soilwater/fdk/ForecastDualKc_v0.2/docs/documentation.md

 `Yield response factor`|Unitless|0.9-1.5|An empirical coefficient that relates the reduction in terms of relative yield to the reduction in ETc/ETo as a consequence of seasonal soil water deficits.
 `Yield potential`|Mg/ha|3.0-8.0|Field-specific potential yield assuming no water limitations during the growing season.

 >The timing of the crop stages can be highly affected by the choice of base temperature.
-For instance, it is widely assumed that winter wheat has a Tbase of 0 Celsius.
-However, values of Tbase=1 or Tbase=2 can sometimes result in better prediction of phenological stages and canopy cover.

 <a name="inputs-atmosphere"></a>